travis-ci/docs-travis-ci-com/blog/_posts/2012-10-18-engine-yard-sponsors-piotr-sarnacki-to-work-on-travis.md

 <img src="http://s3itch.paperplanes.de/skitched-20121018-152519.png" style="float: left; margin-right: 10px;" width="210"/>

 With the sponsorship, Piotr joins the Engine Yard OSS Grant Program.
-Piotr is going to help us in lots of areas on open source Travis.

-Piotr is going to help us in lots of areas on open source Travis.
 Already, he's built support for secure environment variables, allowing you to store important credentials in your .travis.yml securely.

 Recently, he's been putting a lot of great work into our new user interface, now fully based on Ember.js.
 Expect a blog post on it very soon!